Best Online Stock Trading Sites

 Low-Cost Honorable Mention: OptionsHouse

-Like TradeKing, you lose 24/7 support, but OptionsHouse offers phone, email, and chat when it’s open.
+For now, though, you lose 24/7 support like TradeKing, but OptionsHouse offers phone, email, and chat when it’s open.
 Before beginners immediately want to write it off: OptionsHouse stocks your account with $5,000 of fake money so you can practice without the risk of losing a penny.
 And, if you have questions about your portfolio, it has a unique feature where advanced trading specialists hold “office hours.”

 Best for Slightly Higher Rollers: Charles Schwab